pschou/go-flowfile/README.md

 FlowFiles at a low level.
 It's been finely tuned to handle the streaming context best as memory and disk often have limitations.

-This module was built to be both simple to use and extremely low level set of tools to work with FlowFiles at wire speed.
-Here is an example of a basic filtering and forwarding method:
+This module was built to be both simple to use and operate at a low level (at the bytes) to work with FlowFiles at wire speed.
+Here is an example of a how a basic filtering and forwarding method would be written:

 ```golang
 func main() {